 Quantum for All will support high school teachers who want to embed quantum concepts, that do NOT rely on advanced mathematics, in their curriculum.
 By providing mentors, equipment, and opportunities to "practice" what they have learned with other peers, our project is built to develop confidence and expand knowledge of quantum information science principles.

-Workshops will be virtual in the summer of 2021 and Face-to-face in 2022 at each of the 4 main sites (Utah, Pennsylvania, North Central Texas, and South Texas).
+Workshops were virtual in the summer of 2021, but will be Face-to-face in 2022 at each of the 4 main sites (Utah, Pennsylvania, North Central Texas, and South Texas).
 Each site will have Instructional Leaders (ILs), content, and pedagogy experts in teaching the 2022 face-to-face teacher workshops and student camps.

 Educators completing the 2021 and 2022 workshops will be eligible to host a student camp in their own district in the summer of 2023.